 3. The nature of man – My tradition emphasized that man is basically sinful and needs a redeemer.
 That’s true, but it’s not the whole story.
 When we get saved and mature, the Lord starts writing on our hearts.
 In fact, we’re created with specific gifts and talents that fit nicely in His and our plan for our lives.
 Now I pay attention to the desires of my heart and I often find the will of God already present.
 We wrote a prior newsletter on the Gospel of the Kingdom and Harold wrote a great book entitled Precious In His Sight.

 4. Eschatology – When I was in college, I believed Jesus would return before I graduated.
 Since then, I’ve dropped my dispensational views and realized that we’re not going anywhere until the whole earth is filled with His Kingdom Glory.
 I’m no longer hiding from world events, waiting for the rapture.
-I’m changing the world.
+I’m changing the world and figuring out how to disciple nations.
 Harold has lots of details in Victorious Eschatology.

 Life Application – Sound doctrine has ramifications in very practical areas.
 Joseph Mattera did a great job of summarizing those ramifications in the following 12 points.
 I’ve added some edits.
 Our goal isn’t to dismantle the existing church or criticize our pastors.
 We just need to personally give our hearts permission to get involved in the Kingdom.